Crazyman109/The-Death-Virus/README.md

 # DO NOT INSTALL THIS VIRUS ON ANYBODY'S COMPUTER ON PURPOSE, I AM NOT RESPONSIBLE FOR LOSS OF DATA (Or friendships for that matter).
+# Hello People!
+Please note that this is not my best work.
+I may make a more advanced malware some day.
+This is just a test.
 This is classified by antiviruses as MALWARE.

 # What is the death virus?